 Spring and Summer: The Seasons of Heart Disease

-In a study published in The BMJ, researchers discovered that heart disease is more likely to kill you if you’re born from April to September, the spring and summer months.
+In a study published in The BMJ, researchers discovered that heart disease is more likely to kill you if you’re born between April and September, the spring and summer months.

 Unfortunately, scientists can’t say exactly why these birth months increase your risk.
 But they do suggest that there’s a connection between your birth month, and your early exposure to seasonal dietary changes, available sunlight and air quality.